 Season 1: Kelly Clarkson

-The inaugural winner of American Idol, Kelly Clarkson, set the bar impressively high for success following the show.
+The inaugural winner of American Idol, Kelly Clarkson, set an impressively high bar for success after the show.
 During her music career, she has sold over 25 million albums and 45 million singles worldwide.

 In addition to being a powerhouse vocalist, Kelly has become a television personality, hosting her own award-winning talk show, The Kelly Clarkson Show, and appearing as a coach on NBC’s The Voice.
 Her list of accolades is ever-growing and includes three MTV Video Music Awards, three Grammy Awards, four American Music Awards, two Academy of Country Music Awards, eight Daytime Emmy Awards, and a star on the Hollywood Walk of Fame.